 A: As long as there are English subtitles.
 Same reason as above!

 A: We allow filmmakers to enter from different cities across Canada, as long as they maintain the “local” quality of their film.
-The filmmaker can use one crew member from another territory, to ease writing or editing.

 Q: I don’t like a decision that the Directors have made.
 I’m upset.
 What should I do?